-Fixed vs. Variable Electric Rates in Maryland
+Fixed vs. Variable Electric Rates

 Trying to compare a fixed rate electricity contract vs. a variable rate contract is like comparing apples to oranges.
 The two are different products that appeal to two different types of consumers.
 Before you decide what’s right for you, ask yourself the following questions:

 Do you believe energy prices are more likely to go up or go down over the next 12-24 months?

 If you think energy prices are more likely to go up, then now is a great time to lock in a fixed rate for the next 12 or 24 months.
 A variable rate follows the energy market.
 If energy prices go up, your rate will go up. *Keep in mind that nobody really has the answer as to where the energy market (and energy prices) will be in the future.

 Do you mind spending time checking your electric bill and doing a monthly rate comparison?

 If you would rather pick a fixed electricity rate and forget it for a year or two, then choosing a fixed rate may be the right choice for you.
 If you choose a variable rate, you can analyze your electric rate each month on your utility bill to see if it went up or down.
 You can then catch the rate when (or if) it spikes.

 If your electric rate shot up, would you mind paying a higher rate for a month or two?